Mauritius Country Commercial Guide

 Wheat

-In 2021, Mauritius imported 162,656 metric tons of unmilled and other wheat valued at $54 million from France (81 percent) and Germany (19 percent).
+In 2024, Mauritius imported 154,111 metric tons of unmilled and other wheat valued at $48 million, mainly from France (74 percent) and Australia (16 percent).
 Mauritius imported 50,000 metric tons of wheat from the United States for the first time in 2007-2008 due to a poor crop in its traditional markets.
-There may be future opportunities here, but U.S. exporters would need to compete with French and German wheat, particularly in terms of quality, price, and freight availability.
+In 2024, it imported only 646 metric tons from the United States.
+There may be future opportunities here, but U.S. exporters would need to compete with French and Australian wheat, particularly in terms of quality, price, and freight availability.
 Les Moulins de la Concorde, the only flour mill in Mauritius, has expressed interest in U.S. wheat, particularly the Hard Red Spring and Hard White varieties.

 Crude Edible Oil

-Mauritius imports 100 percent of its edible oil requirements, traditionally from Argentina.
-In 2021, Mauritius imported 32,766 metric tons of crude soybean oil, crude sunflower oil, and palm olein, worth $35 million.
-Of this, crude soybean oil accounted for 76 percent, sunflower oil comprised 19 percent, and palm olein amounted to 5 percent.
+Mauritius imports 100 percent of its edible oil requirements.
+In 2024, Mauritius imported 28,354 metric tons of crude soybean oil, crude sunflower oil, and palm olein, worth $36 million.
+Crude sunflower oil comprised 50 percent, soybean oil accounted for 38 percent, and palm olein amounted to 12 percent.
+In 2024, Mauritius imported these edible oils mainly from Argentina and Turkey (soyabean oil), Argentina and Egypt (sunflower oil), and Malaysia (palm oil).
 There are two refineries for edible oil operating in Mauritius, which supply 90 percent of the market with refined edible oil.
 The remaining 10 percent is supplied by importers of refined edible oil and sold directly to supermarkets.
 The local refineries negotiate their purchase with large producers such as COFCO and Dreyfuss on a cash-against-documents basis.
-To get a share of this market, U.S. suppliers must compete with Argentina and Southeast Asian countries, such as Malaysia and Indonesia, on price and freight availability.
+To get a share of this market, U.S. suppliers must compete with Argentina, Turkey, Egypt, and Southeast Asian countries, such as Malaysia and Indonesia, on price and freight availability.

 Corn/Soybean Residue for Animal Feed

-In 2021, Mauritius imported 96,805 metric tons of corn and 50,113 metric tons of oil cake and other solid residues resulting from the extraction of soybean oil as inputs for its livestock feed factories.
-The total grain requirement, valued at $51 million, is imported mainly from Argentina and Paraguay.
-The two animal feed factories in Mauritius have indicated that they would consider imports from the United States if they were competitive in terms of freight and price.
-U.S. trade associations, such as the U.S. Grain Council, would need to undertake long-term market development efforts with the local animal feed manufacturers.
+In 2024, Mauritius imported 114,151 metric tons of corn and 62,988 metric tons of oil cake and other solid residues, resulting from the extraction of soybean oil as inputs for its livestock feed factories, mainly from Argentina and Paraguay.
+One of the two animal feed factories in Mauritius is in the processing of importing from the United States.

 Processed Foods and Inputs for Organic Farming